FuchsEDV/Thrixty/README.md

 ###6.)
 Change Log
 * V1.4:
+    * Changed the folder structure as a preparation for layouting.
     * Saving bandwidth on mobile devices (detected by user-agent) by showing a load button instead of auto loading.
     * Changes in state management.
     * Zoom Mode can now be "none" for disabling zoom.
 (Will automatically trigger, when large filelist was not found.)